 Every NFL team aims for at least one of two things with their top pick in the draft: an immediate starter or a player with legitimate star potential.
 Jackson has a chance to be both but more firmly fits the latter.
 While the 49ers already have plenty of depth along the defensive line, the run of safeties earlier in the second round makes it easy to justify passing on a more immediate need.

 Jackson has elite bend off the edge and at times looked like a potential top-15 pick, but inconsistent production and some weight fluctuations led him to fall.
 Jackson only recorded 12.5 sacks over his college career, but USC was a mess during his tenure.
-Jackson underwent multiple scheme changes and dropped way to become a standup linebacker his sophomore season.
+Jackson underwent multiple scheme changes and dropped weight to become a standup linebacker his sophomore season.
 USC always seemed to underutilize his pass-rushing prowess.
 In his limited opportunities, Jackson excelled, recording a 22.0% pass-rush win rate, per PFF.

 Jackson was one of the youngest pass rushers in the draft class, making his case for big upside even higher.
 He turned 21 less than a month ago.
 His youth did show up on tape, though.
 Jackson never showed a consistent ability to combine pass-rushing moves and lacked the strength to move opposing linemen consistently.
 However, that could be corrected if the 49ers helped him maintain a better weight.